microsoft/dotnet/README.md

 ## .NET Foundation

 Many .NET open source projects are part of the
 [.NET Foundation](http://www.dotnetfoundation.org/projects).
 Microsoft has contributed many projects, including ASP.NET Core and
 .NET Core.
 You may want to consider [joining the .NET Foundation](https://dotnetfoundation.org/get-involved).

-Check out the [.NET Foundation Forums](http://forums.dotnetfoundation.org/) to see what others are talking about or start a new discussion to ask a question or make a point.
+Check out the [.NET Foundation Forums](http://forums.dotnetfoundation.org/) to see what others are talking about, or start a new discussion to ask a question or make a point.

 ## License